northeastnerd/wavyjs/README.md

 # wavyjs
 Zero dependency javascript RIFF Wav file manipulation routines.
+It's small (1914 bytes minified, gzipped).

 # Usage
 These routines do creation and manipulation of Wav file structures in browser memory.
 The intended uses are for generating sounds from algorithms and / or manipulating existing sound files loaded from files or URLs.
 Modified results can be saved as Wav files or played as desired.